 - Original blonde finish – it shows no shortage of ‘vintage mojo’ – Look under the scratchplate and you can see the original colour, which indicates how much it has faded/aged – No shortage of nicks, wear + checking, yet nowhere near what the Custom Shop team would consider a heavy relic

-- Original finish on the neck/fingerboard – Lightly cut back for more of a satin played in feel – Not sure if this is all through natural playing wear, or a quick rub down – Either way, it does not feel glossy and sticky Sometime in the past it has received a new set of medium jumbo frets – This has enriched the playability – More of a slick action that allows for easier string bending
+- Original finish on the neck/fingerboard – Lightly cut back for more of a satin played in feel – Not sure if this is all through natural playing wear, or a quick rub down – Either way, it does not possess that glossy, sticky feel – Sometime in the past it has received a new set of medium jumbo frets – This has certainly enriched the playability – More of a slick action that allows for easier string bending

 - Re-strung + set-up with 10/46 gauge strings and a slick action

-- C neck profile with comfortable depth – Touch more depth at the top nut end at .875″ and more of a classic 60’s depth at the 12th fret of .929″
+- C neck profile with comfortable depth – Touch more depth at the top nut end at .875″ with more of a classic 60’s depth at the 12th fret of .929″

 - Overall a nice playing experience awaits – Certainly more slick and less stiff/tight than a conventional 70’s model, thanks to the chunkier frets